• Blog

 Update from the source of McGill University

 There is some excellent news about the benefits of bacteria in the gut.
 Scientists made the study with fruit flies.
 Do you know these disappointing creatures which pop from nowhere and quadruple every minute?
-These flies were fed with a combination of probiotics and the herbal supplement called Triphala.
-They found out that flies longevity increased at sixty percent, and protection from chronic diseases associated with aging was remarkable.
+These flies were fed with a combination of probiotics and an herbal supplement called Triphala.
+They found out that flies longevity increased by sixty percent, and protection from chronic diseases associated with aging was remarkable.

-You know that there is a connection between the gut and brain.
+You know that there is a connection between the gut and the brain.
 It is called the gut-brain axis.
 Brain activity depends on the quality of the microbiome.
 If we have healthy bacteria in the stomach, we do not experience irritable bowel syndrome, neurodegeneration, or depression.

 Fruit flies have similarities with mammals at seventy percent regarding their biochemical pathways.
 There is a suggestion that a diet with antibiotics can benefit from a healthy and long life.
 Sounds nice.